Abdllatif-max/snake-reinforcement-learning/README.md

 ![Snake AI Training 4](images/4.png)

-The goal is to train an AI agent to play Snake efficiently by learning optimal movement strategies through trial and error.
-And it did.
 A Snake game enhanced by Reinforcement Learning using Deep Q-Networks (DQN).
 Our goal is to train an AI agent to master Snake by learning optimal movement strategies through trial and error—and it succeeded.